A2-ai/starlightr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# rdstarlight
+# starlightr

 <!-- badges: start -->

 [![R-CMD-check](https://github.com/A2-ai/rdstarlight/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/A2-ai/rdstarlight/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of rdstarlight is to …
+The goal of starlightr is to …

 ## Installation

-You can install the development version of rdstarlight from [GitHub](https://github.com/) with:
+You can install the development version of starlightr from [GitHub](https://github.com/) with:

 ``` r